KimMinwoo1214/my_obsidian/README.md

 ### Side project - AGV car with Robot Arm
 #### [Side Project](https://github.com/KimMinwoo1214/my_obsidian/tree/main/50.Projects)
-This project is mainly focused on prototype.
-For main project, my team are going to make agv car with robot arm.
+This project primarily focuses on developing a prototype.
+For the main project, our team plans to build an AGV car with a robot arm.
+We will be using Raspberry Pi and Arduino Mega to accomplish this.
+The link above directs to our project repository.
-We are going to do this with raspberrypi and arduino maga.
-This is our project link.